njtierney/yahtsee/README.md

 argument (this will be removed later once we resolve a couple of bugs to do with the data).

-The equivalent model fitted with `inlabru` would look like the
+The equivalent model fitted with `inlabru` could look like the following.
+(Note that for this code to work you would need to perform various data transformations, so this code cannot be run as-is).
-following:

 ``` r
 inlabru::bru(